gugray/youtube-privacy-embed/README.md

 When you embed a video in your HTML page following YouTube's instructions, you are inviting almost a dozen external files from YouTube and Google into your visitor's browser.
 Some of it is simply extra content that makes your page slower to load, and some of it are Javascript trackers that invade your visitor's privacy.

-I wrote up this alternative way of embedding content for use in a website I'm building.
+I wrote up this alternative way of embedding videos for use in a website I'm building.
 It loads no external content until the user explicitly clicks on the video placeholder, which both makes your page lighter and respects your visitor's privacy.
 The solution is adapted from Nigel Brunner's solution, [A simple way to lazy load embedded YouTube videos using vanilla Javascript](https://www.nigelbunner.co.uk/blog/a-simple-way-to-lazy-load-embedded-youtube-videos-using-vanilla-javascript/).

 To use it, include the HTML snippet and the Javascript shown below in your page.